TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 </div>

-### POST-ASSIGNMENT SECTION HEADING
+### OPTIONAL POST-ASSIGNMENT SECTION HEADING

-POST-ASSIGNMENT SECTION CONTENT.
+OPTIONAL POST-ASSIGNMENT SECTION CONTENT.

 ~~~

 1. `### Introduction`: A brief summary on what the project is and an overview of what the user will be building.
 Replace the `A BRIEF INTRODUCTION.` text with your own project introduction.

-1. `### PRE-ASSIGNMENT SECTION HEADING`: *Optional*.
-A section that contains content that should come before the actual project assignment.
-This section will most likely not be needed for most projects, but when it is needed simply replace the `PRE-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `PRE-ASSIGNMENT SECTION CONTENT.` text with your own content.
+1. `### OPTIONAL PRE-ASSIGNMENT SECTION HEADING`: A section that contains content that should come before the actual project assignment.
+This section will most likely not be needed for most projects, but when it is needed simply replace the `OPTIONAL PRE-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `OPTIONAL PRE-ASSIGNMENT SECTION CONTENT.` text with your own content.
 Then add any additional pre-assignment sections. **If the project does not have a pre-assignment section, remove this entire section from the project.**

 1. `### Assignment`: A numbered list of items that describe detailed requirements or user stories that must be followed in order to complete the project.
 Replace the `A REQUIREMENT/USER STORY.` with your own requirement, then add any additional numbered requirement items.

-1. `#### CUSTOM ASSIGNMENT HEADING`: *Optional*.
-A heading that describes the assignment content that follows.
+1. `#### CUSTOM ASSIGNMENT HEADING`: A heading that describes the assignment content that follows.
 This can be useful for breaking up an assignment into multiple lists of instructions.

 1. `#### Extra credit`: A bulleted list of items that describe any optional add-ons or user stories that might make a user's project stand out.
 Replace the `AN OPTIONAL ADD-ON/USER STORY.` text with your own add-on, then add any additional bulleted add-on items. **If the project does not have any extra credit items, remove the extra credit section from the assignment.**

-1. `### POST-ASSIGNMENT SECTION HEADING`: *Optional*.
-A section that contains content that should come after the actual project assignment.
-This section will most likely not be needed for most projects, but when it is needed simply replace the `POST-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `POST-ASSIGNMENT SECTION CONTENT.` text with your own content.
+1. `### OPTIONAL POST-ASSIGNMENT SECTION HEADING`: A section that contains content that should come after the actual project assignment.
+This section will most likely not be needed for most projects, but when it is needed simply replace the `OPTIONAL POST-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `OPTIONAL POST-ASSIGNMENT SECTION CONTENT.` text with your own content.
 Then add any additional post-assignment sections. **If the project does not have a post-assignment section, remove this entire section from the project.**

 ## Headings